bbartling/open-fdd/README.md

 (6) Next type `py -3.7 main.py City_Library_2019` in the command prompt with the name of the CSV file to analyze and hit `ENTER`.
 Note this is the name of the CSV file without the .csv extension.
 CSV files are a requirement see note 7 for pre data processing in Excel prior to using Zip.
 All data files must be placed in the `sample_data` directory prior to running the script `main.py`.

  ![Alt text](https://github.com/bbartling/zip/blob/master/images/app.PNG)

 (7) NOTE - Modify as necessary in Excel your utility provider supplied data files prior to running the script `main.py`.
 Only run 1 year of data at a time with Zip.
 Make the name of the CSV file simple that utilizes an `_` character instead of a ` ` (space) character.

+For example a filed named `School 2014 2015 KW` needs to be renamed something like `School_2014_2015_KW` with no spaces in the name of the file.

-The Excel CSV file needs to be formatted that the time stamp column is named `Date` and the electricity column is named `kW` as demonstrated below.
+The Excel CSV files need to be formatted that the time stamp column is named `Date` and the electricity column is named `kW` as demonstrated below.
+Zip looks for a columns named `Date` and `kW` anything different the script will resort to an exception eroor.

 ![Alt text](https://github.com/bbartling/zip/blob/master/images/excel.PNG)